huaweicloud/terraform-provider-huaweicloud/docs/resources/apig_group.md

 * `id` - The group ID.

-* `registration_time` - The registration time, in RFC-3339 format.
+* `created_at` - The creation time of the group, in RFC3339 format.

-* `updated_at` - The time when the API group was last modified, in RFC-3339 format.
+* `updated_at` - The latest update time of the group, in RFC3339 format.

 * `environment` - The array of one or more environments of the associated group.
   The [object](#group_environment_attr) structure is documented below.